 (5) An appeal under subsection (4) must be commenced and conducted in accordance with rules of court made by the Supreme Court.

-(6) An appeal under subsection (4) cannot be commenced later than 21 days after the date of the Judge’s finding, order or other decision unless the Court of Appeal orders otherwise.
+(6) An appeal under subsection (4) cannot be commenced later than 21 days after the date of the judge’s finding, order or other decision unless the Court of Appeal orders otherwise.

 (7) The leave of the Court of Appeal is required for each ground of appeal in an appeal under subsection (4).